-- 1. Director of Teaching and Learning: The Director of Teaching and Learning is responsible for the initial and ongoing pedagogical training of faculty related to the college's Experiential Liberal Arts Mission.
-Intensive faculty development periods occur in August, January, and May each year, with ongoing opportunities throughout each semester.
-The Director also chairs committees directly related to pedagogy.
-The Director is appointed by the Vice President for Academic Affairs and closely consults with the VPAA and the faculty committees to implement the QEP (Quality Enhancement Plan of SACS-COC).
-The Brevard College Pedagogies Committee was created to design, implement, and assess the College's initiatives related to its experiential pedagogy.
-The Collaborative Learning Committee was created to oversee the LINC, LNC, and ILO academic curriculum. - 2 First Year Experience (FYE) Coordinator: The FYE coordinator is appointed by the Vice President for Student Success in consultation with the Vice President for Academic Affairs.
-The FYE coordinator is responsible implementing the College's First Year Experience academic program. - 3.
+1. BCP Coordinator: The Brevard College Pedagogies Coordinator position was created as a part of College's SACS Quality Enhancement Program..
+The BCP coordinator is appointed by the Vice President for Academic Affairs to chair the BCP Advisory Committee.
+The BCP coordinator closely consults with the VPAA and BCP Advisory Committee members to design, implement, and assess the College's QEP initiatives.

+- 2. First Year Experience (FYE) Coordinator: The FYE coordinator is appointed by the Vice President for Academic Affairs in consultation with the Academic Leadership Team.
+The FYE coordinator is responsible for organizing and implementing the College's First Year Experience academic program, working in collaboration with the Associate Dean for Academic Success and the Vice President for Campus Life and Dean of Students. - 3.
 Honors Program Coordinator: The Honors coordinator is appointed by the Vice President for Academic Affairs in consultation with the Academic Leadership Team.
 The Honors Program coordinator is responsible for organizing and implementing the College's honors academic program, - 4.
-Institute for Women in Leadership (IWIL) Program Coordinator: The IWIL coordinator is appointed by the Vice President for Academic Affairs in consultation with the Vice President for Student Success.
-The IWIL program coordinator is responsible for organizing and implementing the IWIL academic program, and may hold either faculty or staff appointment.
+Institute for Women in Leadership (IWIL) Program Coordinator: The IWIL coordinator is appointed by the Vice President for Academic Affairs in consultation with the Academic Leadership Team.
+The IWIL program coordinator is responsible for organizing and implementing the IWIL academic program, in collaboration with a staff member appointed to be co-coordinator, - 5.
+Learning In Community (LINC) Coordinator: The LINC coordinator is appointed by the Vice President for Academic Affairs in consultation with the Academic Leadership Team.
+The LINC program coordinator is responsible for organizing and implementing and evaluating LINC academic curriculum.